Find the best survey software for you!

 This method of sampling is most apt for when the main objective of a study is for its findings to be generalizable for a whole population.
 In other words, this method of sampling ensures that the data extracted from the chosen sample group is reflective of what it would be for the target population as a whole.

-Simple random sampling is usually used for large populations, hence, it is important to ensure a sample size that is large enough to fittingly represent this population otherwise it will lead to increase in margin of error.
+Simple random sampling is usually used for large populations, hence, it is important to ensure a sample size that is large enough to fittingly represent this population otherwise it will lead to an increase in margin of error.

 Simple random sampling ensures that all the participants have a fair chance of being chosen for the research or study.